sp-sophia-labs/turtlebot4_multi_sim/README.md

 - Create3 button GUI in Gazebo does not work yet with namespacing.We are investigating the issue..

 - Spawning a 3rd create3 in the scene causes Gazebo to crash unexpectandly.
-We are still investigating this issue, it does not appear to be a performance issue and the limit of 2 create3 in the same scene has been noticed in multiple machines with different specs
+We are still investigating this issue, it does not appear to be a performance issue and the limit of 2 create3 in the same scene has been noticed in multiple machines with different specs.
+Possible lead: saturation of the domain ID with too many topics and communications

-- Namespaces need to be registered in `` before being used, limiting scalability and naming flexibility

 - [Err] [SceneManager.cc:179] Visual: [robot_zero_standard_dock] already exists.
 These errors will appear in your first terminal when spawning new robots, they can be ignored